courecta/ntnu-notes/Notebook/Semester 2/Image Processing/imageProcess.md

 Steps
 1. Zero Interleave
 2. Filling
-	- For each pixel, apply NN ( N x N ) interpolation
+	- For each pixel, apply NN ( Nearest neighbor ) interpolation
 	- or, apply Bilinear interpolation
 	- or, Bicubic interpolation